micmejia/bible-dump/NKJV/Exodus/Exod 1.md

 But the more they afflicted them, the more they multiplied and grew.
 And they were in dread of the children of Israel.

 ###### 13
-So the Egyptians made the children of Israel serve with [^d]rigor.
+So the Egyptians made the children of Israel serve with rigor.

 ###### 14
 And they made their lives bitter with hard bondage--in mortar, in brick, and in all manner of service in the field.
 All their service in which they made them serve _was_ with rigor.